Skip to content

 2. Enter your quote number

-Similar to an invoice number, a quote number is a unique, sequential number you assign to each of the quotes you send to clients.
-Quote numbers make it easy for you to keep track of your quotes and organize them in your CRM.
+Similar to an invoice number, a quote number is a unique, sequential number you assign to each quote you send to clients.
+Quote numbers help you keep track of your quotes and are easy to organize if you use a CRM.

 • They can be alphanumeric, including both letters and numbers (no special characters or symbols)